Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/settings.md

 #### Start at

 This value defines the number to start counting from on each count reset.
-For example, if this is set to 5, the the first line will be numbered as 5.
+For example, if this is set to 5, the first line will be numbered as 5.
 If at any point line numbering is reset, then line counting will also start from 5.

 #### Count by